federgraph/fleetrace-help-en/silverlight/FRIAS-Layout.md

 # FRIAS Layout

-Silverlight Control FRIAS can be placed with different size at the page.
+Silverlight Control FRIAS can be placed with different size on a page.
 In this way several different layouts can be achieved.
 The user could choose a layout with the help of **DemoMenu.xap**, itself a Silverlight Control: